amnuts/opcache-gui/README.md

 $opcache = (new Service($options))->handle();
 ```

-Then you can create whatever view you want with which to show the opcache details.
+Then, you can create whatever view you want with which to show the opcache details.
 Although there is a pretty neat React-based interface available for you in this repo.

 Alternatively, include `vendor/amnuts/opcache-gui/index.php` directly and this'll give you the same result as just copying/pasting the `index.php` somewhere.